pedrobenedetti/EEG-FeatExt/README.md

   transfer entropy features.
 - Subject-level tables, detailed arrays, interval records and quality information.
 - Synthetic regression tests and an end-to-end integration test.

-Reshaping, normalization, PCA and statistical modelling are outside this package.
+- Validated long-to-wide transformation of the aggregate feature table, with duplicate detection, missing-band reporting and preservation of audit sheets.

-The existing downstream scripts still need a separate compatibility review.
+Normalization, PCA and statistical modelling remain outside the current validated scope.
+Their existing downstream scripts require a separate compatibility review.

 ## Project structure